Elephant418/Soliloq/README.md

-Soliloque
+Soliloq
 ==========

-*Soliloque* is a PHP project to produce printable document in HTML/CSS.
+Soliloq is a PHP project to produce printable document in HTML/CSS.

 How do I print my document?